With --log-json, format borgmatic logs as JSON, not just Borg logs #858

 Maybe that's more along the lines of what you're looking for?

 Thanks for filing this!
 However I'm pretty sure the behavior you're seeing is a Borg limitation, even without using borgmatic.
-For instance, here's the equivalent Borg command to not using borgmatic's `--verbosity 2`: ```bash borg info --log-json --glob-archives {hostname}-* yourrepo ``` (The `--glob-archives` value may vary based on your configuration, and `yourrepo` will depend on the path to your Borg repository.)
+For instance, here's the equivalent Borg command to using borgmatic's `--verbosity 2`: ```bash borg info --log-json --glob-archives {hostname}-* yourrepo ``` (The `--glob-archives` value may vary based on your configuration, and `yourrepo` will depend on the path to your Borg repository.)
 What that command produces is "normal" non-JSON repository information, I guess because Borg doesn't consider its `info` output as log entries subject to `--log-json`.
 And there are no other log entries to display (as JSON) at that verbosity level.
 But if you add `--debug`, that's the equivalent to borgmatic's `--verbosity 2`: ```bash borg info --debug --log-json --glob-archives {hostname}-* yourrepo ``` That produces the mixed output you're observing: * borgmatic verbose log entries show as non-JSON, because `--log-json` currently only applies to Borg logging and not borgmatic's own logs. * Borg logs its entries as JSON, because Borg applies `--log-json` to them. * Borg `info` output shows as "normal" text, because again, Borg doesn't consider that as part of its log entries.
 However, switching back to borgmatic, what you _can_ do is is add the `--json` flag to `--log-json` but don't use `--verbosity 2`.
 Here's what that does: * borgmatic (non-JSON) verbose log entries get suppressed since you're omitting `--verbosity 2`. * Borg logs its entries as JSON, because Borg applies `--log-json` to them. * Borg `info` output shows as JSON, because of the `--json` flag.
 Maybe that's more along the lines of what you're looking for?

 witten added the